Vegan Avocado 'Fish' Tacos

 4. Carefully place each avocado slice in the batter and then move over to the pan.
 (Only do one layer of avocados on the bottom of the pan, depending on the size of your pan you may need to do multiple batches).
 Once the batter seems to be crispy and turns a nice golden color (about two minutes) flip it over to fry on the other side for about another minute.
 Once cooked, place the pieces of avocado on a paper towel to drain the grease.

 4 ½ .
 I ended up frying my avocados, dipping them in the batter again, and then re-frying them.
-This was the only way I could get them to my desired crispiness. even though it made the frying process take twice as long, I would say it was well worth it.
+This was the only way I could get them to my desired crispiness.
+Even though it made the frying process take twice as long, I would say it was well worth it.
 However, the second time I made these tacos my batter was a bit thicker and I didn't need to double fry them...so I guess it all depends on how well the batter sticks together.

 5. To make the sriracha sauce, mix mayonnaise, sriracha, lime zest, and lime juice together to taste.

-7. Serve with chopped mango, pico de gallo, sriracha sauce, greens, pickled onions and lime wedges.
+8. Serve with chopped mango, pico de gallo, sriracha sauce, greens, mango salsa pickled onions and/or lime wedges.